quriosapien/meliorism/blog/startups-and-entrepreneurship/working-at-a-startup.md

 ### Culture practices we should look for

+There's no silver line when it comes to best or worst practices.
+Nevertheless, there are a few things that I look for, and a few which I avoid in a startup.

+#### The good part -

+##### Vision

+Sounds cliche, right!
+Well what I look through their vision is, how confident are they on their bets.

+Think of this, would you want to get operated upon by a doctor who practices part time, is not very confident of his skills ??
+No, right.
+Then why would you join a team who's not sure of their vision.
+"If it works, if we grow, if we survive" aren't phrases used by visionary teams.

+#### Things to avoid

+##### Extreme work hours

+Quantity doesn't naturally means Quality.
+Companies who think that working a couple more hours would get them to scale or reach product-market fit faster, are usually not so competent.
+I avoid working Saturdays, love casual Fridays, no meeting days once a week or so.

+##### Negotiations

+Typically, companies that negotiate a lot are usually short-sighted.
+They don't have long term plans or good startegy for long term game.

 ### My own experience

 From my own experience, I can list a few things about the startups I have worked for